propelorm/Propel2/documentation/behaviors/validate.markdown

 </table>
 {% endhighlight %}

+Let's now see the properties of `<parameter>` tag:
-The `name` of each parameter is arbitrary.
+*   The `name` of each parameter is arbitrary.
-The `value` of the parameters is an array in YAML format, in wich we need to specify 3 values:
+*   The `value` of the parameters is an array in YAML format, in wich we need to specify 3 values:
-* `column`: the column to validate
+     `column`: the column to validate
-* `validator`: the name of [Validator Constraint](http://symfony.com/doc/current/reference/constraints.html)
+     `validator`: the name of [Validator Constraint](http://symfony.com/doc/current/reference/constraints.html)
-* `options`: an array of optional values to pass to the validator constraint class, according to its reference documentation
+     `options`: (optional)an array of optional values to pass to the validator constraint class, according to its reference documentation

 Rebuild your model and you're ready to go.
-The ActiveRecord object now has three methods:
+The ActiveRecord object now exposes two public methods:
-* `loadValidatorMetadata`: this static method contains validation rules
-* `validate()`: this method performs validation on the ActiveRecord object itself and all related objects.
+* `validate()`: this method performs validation on the ActiveRecord object itself and on all related objects.
 If the validation is successful it returns true, otherwise false.
-* `getValidationFailures()`: if validate() is false, this method returns a [`ConstraintViolationList`](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolationList.html) object.
+* `getValidationFailures()`: this method returns a [ConstraintViolationList](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolationList.html) object.
+If validate() is false, it returns a list of [ConstraintViolation](http://api.symfony.com/2.0/Symfony/Component/Validator/ConstraintViolation.html) objects, if validate() is true, it returns an empty `ConstraintViolationList` object.

-Standard validation:
+Now you are ready to perform validations:

 {% highlight php %}
 <?php